sajjadGG/book-python/advanced/performance/micro-benchmarking.rst

 Micro-benchmarking
 ******************

-    We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil" -- Donald Knuth
+    We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil -- Donald Knuth

 Evaluation